Rebel-held zone of Syria's Aleppo braces for renewed bombardment

 Rebels launched a counter-attack a week ago against the western edge of government-held areas from the surrounding countryside.
 They have made progress in the Dahiyet al-Assad suburb and the 1070 apartment blocks district, using 15 suicide car bomb attacks during the week, a war monitor said.

-The Britain-based Syrian Observatory for Human Rights said the rebels had killed 69 civilians including 25 children in shelling during their counter-attack.
+The Observatory said the rebels had killed 69 civilians including 25 children in shelling during their counter-attack.

-(Additional reporting by Kinda Makieh in Damascus and Tom Miles in Geneva)
+Additional reporting by Kinda Makieh in Damascus and Tom Miles in Geneva; editing by Anna Willard